The International Trade Law Review: China

 In this regard, the anti-dumping and anti-subsidy investigations against sorghum from the United States in 2018 and the anti-dumping and anti-subsidy investigations against barley from Australia in 2019 are even more extreme examples.

-The US grain sorghum industry consists of a large number of small and medium-sized enterprises (SMEs), farmer producers, marketing companies, traders and exporters, almost all of whom are not affiliated with one another in any manner.
-The more than 20,000 farmers who grow grain sorghum in the United States do not themselves export to China and have no direct role in exports to China.
-Instead, they sell their grain locally to traders, exporters and others, who are then responsible for any sales to China and for setting the price for exports to China.
+The industry of agricultural products normally consists of a large number of small and medium-sized enterprises, farmer producers, marketing companies, and traders and exporters, almost all of whom are not affiliated with one another in any way.
+Over tens of thousands of farmers who grow agricultural products do not themselves export to China and have no direct role in exports to China.
+Instead, they sell their agricultural products locally to traders, exporters and others, who are then responsible for any sales to China and for setting the price for exports to China.

 The investigating authorities of the United States, the European Union and certain other jurisdictions do not accept the domestic prices and costs of the Chinese companies when they conduct anti-dumping or countervailing investigations against imports from China.
 They use the surrogate value instead, based on price or cost data from other countries, to determine the normal value of products that have originated in China, which often results in a very high dumping or subsidy margin.